multitudes/readinglists-/README.md

 Essential reading since it has been banned in a Pennsylvania school district!
 They are obviously doing something right there!

 Manim
-By
-A community-maintained Python framework for creating mathematical animations.
+community-maintained Python framework for creating mathematical animations.
 [link](https://github.com/ManimCommunity/manim/)